 - be able to play legato octaves (using 3rd and 4th fingers) as desired.

-- play ‘cross-over’ octaves – where the right hand crosses over into the bass or the left hand crosses over into the treble without physical awkwardness and discomfort resulting in reduced tonal and rhythmic control as well as accuracy.
+- easily play ‘cross-over’ octaves – where the right hand crosses over into the bass or the left hand crosses over into the treble.
+An inadequate span means physical awkwardness and discomfort resulting in reduced tonal and rhythmic control as well as accuracy.

-- shape the melody line of phrases (e.g. Brahms Intermezzi, Chopin Prelude no. 17) where the thumb is holding down the lower note of octaves and ninths.
+- shape the melody line of phrases (e.g. Brahms Intermezzi, Chopin Prelude no. 17) where the thumb is holding down the lower note in octaves and ninths.

-A ‘small hand’ is defined as one with a thumb to fifth finger span of less than 8.5 inches (21.6 cm) and/or a second to fifth finger span of less than 6 inches (16.2 cm).
-This is based on the importance of comfortable and tension-free octave playing, the desirability to be able to just play a tenth, the need to be able to play comfortable sixths (and just play sevenths) using the second and fifth fingers, other evidence relating to studies of pain and injury, performance quality and biomechanics plus the experiences of pianists trying keyboards of different sizes (see Pianist Feedback and also trials by Steinbuhler on different keyboards – refer to the shaded keyboard ‘zones’ in his chart showing hand span data – www.steinbuhler.com/html/our_research.html – and also shown here: Earlier hand span studies
+Evidence supporting this definition comes from studies of pain and injury, performance quality and biomechanics, plus the experiences of pianists trying keyboards of different sizes.
+(See Pianist Feedback and also trials by Steinbuhler on different keyboards – refer to the shaded keyboard ‘zones’ in his chart showing hand span data – www.steinbuhler.com/html/our_research.html – and also shown here: Earlier hand span studies.)